nkb-bd/matrix-pre-loader/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Matrix Pre Loader allows you to easily add loading animation to your website
+Matrix Pre Loader allows you to easily add loading animation, image to your website

 == Description ==
-Add your own image, gif or pre loaded loading animation, set where to show this loading animation.
+Add your own image, gif or pre loaded loading svg animation, set where to show this loading animation.
 A matrix style loader is also available.

-I will kee updating plugin if some one finds it useful for their website.
+I will keep updating this plugin if some one finds it useful for their website.
 [Follow plugin development on Github.](https://github.com/nkb-bd/matrix-pre-loader/)